2009 Dusky Sound earthquake

-The 2009 Dusky Sound earthquake was a 7.8 earthquake that struck a remote region of Fiordland, New Zealand, on 15 July at 21:22 local time (09:22 UTC).
+A 7.8 earthquake struck a remote region of Fiordland, New Zealand, on 15 July 2009 at 21:22 local time (09:22 UTC).
 It had an initially–reported depth of 12 km, and an epicentre near Dusky Sound in Fiordland National Park, which is 160 km north-west of Invercargill.
 It was the country's largest earthquake magnitude since the 1931 Hawke's Bay earthquake, but caused only minor damage and there were no casualties.
 A tsunami accompanied the event and had a maximum measured run-up of 230 cm.